citruspi/V.I.R.A./README.md

 ### What Do I Do?

-You can interact with me via specially formmated queries to get information like:
+You can interact with me via specially formatted queries to get information like:

 - the weather
 - definitions of words